ReStartQ/anicour/README.md

 Courier is an Anime, Manga, and Light Novel Tracking Application for Windows.
 <br>
 With the help of [AniList](https://anilist.co/home) this desktop app helps you manage and track Anime, Manga, and Light Novels all in one app.
+An engaging and friendly user experience for updating your anime/manga/light novel lists.

 ## Getting Started
 [Releases](https://github.com/ReStartQ/Courier/releases)